xrpronin17/xrpl-dev-portal/content/references/xrp-ledger-toml.md

 ## Serving the File

-The `xrp-ledger.toml` file is meant to be served by a web server.
+The <span class="code-snippet">xrp-ledger.toml</span> file is meant to be served by a web server.
 The file should be available at the following URL:

 ```
 https://{DOMAIN}/.well-known/xrp-ledger.toml
 ```

-The `{DOMAIN}` is your domain name, including any subdomains.
+The <span class="code-snippet">{DOMAIN}</span> is your domain name, including any subdomains.
 For example, you could serve the file from either of the following URLs:

 ```
 https://example.com/.well-known/xrp-ledger.toml